danail-branekov/connection-reset-case/README.md

 ## Who are we?
 We are Garden, the team that builds the Cloud Foundry container engine.
 Every time you want **MOAR** resources for your Cloud Foundry application, the container engine is there to give you **MOAR** containers so that your application gets even more **EPIC**.

 Containers, especially the Linux ones, are quite exciting themselves.
 If you are new to containers I would highly recommend reading the [excellent tutorial](https://github.com/georgethebeatle/diycontainers) on DIY containers by my colleague Georgi.
-In order the article to make sense, you should know that our container engine uses [runc](https://github.com/opencontainers/runc) under the hood to go through most of them Linux hoops.
+In order for the article to make sense, you should know that our container engine uses [runc](https://github.com/opencontainers/runc) under the hood to go through most of them Linux hoops.

-The container engine runs on special Cloud Foundry VMs (called _Diego cells_) as a daemon that exposes API to manage containers, such as `create a container`, `delete a container`, `list containers`, `run a process in a container`.
-Cloud Foundry users usually do not have access to that API, however when they, for example, scale an application up that would eventually result into a `create a container` request to the container engine.
+The container engine runs on special Cloud Foundry VMs (called _Diego cells_) as a daemon that exposes an API to manage containers, such as `create a container`, `delete a container`, `list containers`, `run a process in a container`.
+Cloud Foundry users usually do not have access to that API, however when they, for example, scale an application up, that eventually results into a `create a container` request to the container engine.
 The curious reader could have a look at the [Cloud Foundry architecture docs](https://docs.cloudfoundry.org/concepts/architecture/garden.html) for all the nitty-gritty.

 ## Once upon a time...
 ... there was a continuous integration (CI) environment which ran all Garden automated tests.
 As Garden is all about containers, most of those tests create at least one container.
 Even though containers themselves are exciting, they are quite useless if they do not contain anything, that's why tests usually proceed with executing a process in that container.
 Unfortunately, sometimes process execution would fail with an error:
 ```
 runc exec: exit status 1: exec failed: container_linux.go:348: starting container process caused "read init-p: connection reset by peer"
 ```
-As it was pretty hard to reproduce the failure on our local test environment we wanted to believe that this is _one of those things that do not happen to good people on production_.
+As it was pretty hard to reproduce the failure on our local test environment we wanted to believe that this was _one of those things that do not happen to good people on production_.
 Alas, our CI records showed that the failure happened several times per week so we had to bite the bullet and debug the crap out of it.

 ## 20180806: It can't be a bug in Garden... right?
-At the time those mysterious failures started to show up Garden process execution flow has not been changed since ages.
-Therefore the most obvious explanation was that we had bumped a dependency of ours thus picking up some else's bugs.
+At the time those mysterious failures started to show up, the Garden process execution flow had not been changed since ages.
+Therefore the most obvious explanation was that we had bumped a dependency of ours thus picking up someone else's bugs.
 And the most obvious culprit was [Golang](https://golang.org/) (one of the languages we use to talk to computers) itself.
-There was some tribal knowledge that we had not experienced the flake with Golang 1.9.4 so our first shot was to create a test environment running our tests against Golang 1.9.4 for a while just to make sure that the flake is not available there.
+There was some tribal knowledge that we had not experienced the flake with Golang 1.9.4 so our first shot was to create a test environment running our tests against Golang 1.9.4 for a while just to make sure that the flake was not available there.
 * Hope level: 1
 * Desperation level: 0